 - Marton, K. Wallenberg: Missing Hero, Arcade Publishing, New York, 1995.
 (Suitable for Years 6-8).

 - Stadtler, B. The Holocaust: A History of Courage and Resistance, Behrman House, Springfield, New Jersey, 1994.
 (Suitable for Years 6-8).

-A list of recommended fiction books for students is available under Resources.
+See also the list of recommended fiction books for students is available on the Student Resource page.

-- Living in Harmony website of the Federal Government
+- Living in Harmony website – by the Federal Government

 - The Challenge Day provides experiential programs that demonstrate the possibility of love and connection through the celebration of diversity, truth and full expression.

 As educators we are aware of the importance of reflective opportunities that serve to embed learning.

 - We encourage teachers to reflect with students on their experience of Courage to Care.

 - We encourage students to take the time to create their own creative response to their experience, whether individually or as a group.
 This could take many forms of expression including art work, writing a story, play or poetry.
 As an organisation we value these creative responses and if possible, will put them up on the website (anonymously if the student prefers).
 Please see the Personal Response Project for more information.

 - The Teacher’s Booklet also contains numerous suggestions for post-visit activities and lessons.
 These draw on Australian historical and artistic content and are ready to apply in the classroom.